 In addition to housing cost challenges, Springfield has an aged housing stock and extreme weather.
 While housing units rarely meet the HUD CHAS definition of substandard (lacking complete plumbing or kitchen facilities), there are frequent housing problems which make a unit unable to meet the Massachusetts Sanitary Code, including lack of heat and/or system or structural issues.
-Deferred maintenance on housing structures can cause code problems to quickly become emergencies, possibly resulting in displacement.
+Deferred maintenance on housing structures can cause code problems to quickly become emergencies, and can result in displacement due to housing condemnation.

 Of the households in Springfield, 23,920 experience a housing cost burden and 13,635 households experience a severe housing cost burden.
 Renters are more impacted than owners.
-Of the renter households, 70 percent experience a housing cost burden and 61 percent experience a severe housing cost burden.
+Of the renter households, 70% experience a housing cost burden and 61% experience a severe housing cost burden.
 There are 8,165 extremely low-income households in Springfield experiencing a severe housing cost burden.
 It is these households who are the most at-risk for homelessness.